 Adrienne Adams is a poet, artist and curator dedicated to creating safer inter-sectional space to honour the feminine.
 She curates Woolf’s Voices (aka Virginia), joking that it’s an excuse to howl in public.
 She has performed her work extensively and co-curated The Storytellers for TheIndieYYC.
-She is published or forthcoming in Antilang, FreeFall, YYC POP: Portraits of People, Politics/letters live (Car Poems), Polyglot, Wax Poetry and Art, Rose Quartz, NōD, New Forum Magazine, Artizein Arts and Teaching Journal, , The Last Petal (by Suburban Springtime/Sword and Kettle Press), Mothering Anthology (Inanna Publications 2022) and others.
+She is published or forthcoming in Antilang, FreeFall, YYC POP: Portraits of People, Politics/letters live, Polyglot, Wax Poetry and Art, Rose Quartz, NōD, New Forum Magazine, Artizein Arts and Teaching Journal, , The Last Petal (by Suburban Springtime/Sword and Kettle Press), Mothering Anthology (Inanna Publications 2022) and others.

 Ms. Adams has worked as an artist in residence and art teacher in the community for over 20 years working with ages 0-96 teaching drawing, painting, art and movement, sculpture, community murals, poetry amongst other projects.